A brief and informal look at quite a complicated character

 However, his friend Kingsley Amis in 1954 published the highly successful novel “Lucky Jim.”

 Larkin was hugely influential in the writing of this and Amis dedicated! the novel to him.

 Jazz!
 Only 2 pieces I promise!

 He listened to jazz for most of his life and wrote extensively about the subject.

 In one interview he said, “I can live a week without poetry but not a day without jazz.”

-When Kenneth Price began to research his solo show, “W.S.Graham:Out of His Head”‘ the late Sir Terry Frost suggested he should speak to Ronnie Duncan if he wanted to know all about Sydney Graham; “Ronnie Duncan, he’s your man”, he said.
+When Kenneth Price began to research his solo-show “W.S.Graham:Out of His Head”, the late Sir Terry Frost suggested he should speak to Ronnie Duncan if I wanted to know all about Sydney Graham; “Ronnie Duncan, he’s your man”, he said.
 Frost was spot-on and Duncan proved an invaluable and eloquent custodian of the Graham legacy, sharing rare personal recordings and a host of illuminating insights and anecdotes with characteristic generosity and enthusiasm.

-“Kenneth Price in Conversation with Ronnie Duncan” will be an opportunity to hear the fascinating story of their lifelong friendship and to hear a selection of Duncan’s cassette-player recordings which so vividly evoke the life and extraordinary times of Greenock’s son, W.S.Graham.
+“Kenneth Price in Conversation with Ronnie Duncan” will be an opportunity to hear the fascinating story of Ronnie’s life-long friendship with Sydney and also to hear a selection of his cassette player recordings of the poet, which vividly evoke the life and extraordinary times of of Greenock’s son, W.S.Graham.

 This years festival takes place 14th – 21st May 2016 and is looking like it will be a super event with old favourites like poetry and music in norway square and the Big Frug cabaret night at the Arts club.